FAQs

 Every startup gets a SAFE assuming they graduate successfully.
 Each startup is selected because of their unique digital innovation.
 The competition among startups is only for spots in the accelerator.

-The SAFE will be issued within 4 weeks after the Showcase Event, provided the startup successfully completes the PharmStars program requirements.
+The SAFE will be issued after the Summit, provided the startup successfully completes the PharmStars program requirements.

 To successfully complete the PharmStars program, the primary participants from the startup must:

-Over the eight cohorts that PharmStars has been running, the overall completion rate is incredibly high.
-99% of the startups that started the PharmStars accelerator successfully graduated, completing all the requirements, including presenting at the Showcase Event.
+Over the nine cohorts that PharmStars has been running, the overall completion rate is incredibly high.
+99% of the startups that started the PharmStars accelerator successfully graduated, completing all the requirements, including presenting at the Startup Showcase.

 The SAFE investment provides participating startups with essential investment capital and funds to cover tuition.
 The SAFE also allows the PharmStars Ventures Fund to share in the upside benefit of the startup in the program.
 PharmStars startups have achieved tremendous product/market fit through the accelerator and many go on to be extremely successful.